sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 same view of the network in the legacy vote as they included in their real vote.

-If a legacy vote is present, then authorities MUST Authorities MUST list the same list of consensus-methods and the same voting schedule in both votes.
+If a legacy vote is present, then authorities MUST give the same list of consensus-methods and the same voting schedule in both votes.
 Authorities MUST reject noncompliant votes.

 ## Computing an ENDIVE.